First-ever standardized CKDnT prevalence study receives U.K. Medical Research Council Foundation Award; study protocol accepted for publication

 FOR IMMEDIATE RELEASE

-The United Kingdom Medical Research Council (MRC) awarded researchers led by Neil Pearce of the London School of Hygiene and Tropical Medicine a Foundation Award this week to support the first-ever standardized global prevalence study of Chronic Kidney Disease of undetermined causes (CKDu).
+The United Kingdom Medical Research Council (MRC) awarded researchers led by Neil Pearce of the London School of Hygiene and Tropical Medicine a Foundation Award this week to support the first-ever standardized global prevalence study of Chronic Kidney Disease of undetermined causes (CKDnT).

-The award will fund the launch of the Disadvantaged Populations eGFR Epidemiology Study (DEGREE), a protocol developed by researchers in partnership with La Isla Network (LIN) with the aim of establishing a common procedure for gathering and comparing information about CKDu internationally.
+The award will fund the launch of the Disadvantaged Populations eGFR Epidemiology Study (DEGREE), a protocol developed by researchers in partnership with La Isla Network (LIN) with the aim of establishing a common procedure for gathering and comparing information about CKDnT internationally.
 LIN will help identify future collaborating centers and manage communications, including a web-based platform to facilitate dissemination of findings from DEGREE studies.

 This week’s announcement of the MRC Foundation Award coincides with the acceptance for publication of the DEGREE study protocol in open source medical journal BMC Nephrology.
 LIN will publicize the link to the protocol as soon as it is published.